0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 ## Extra functionality to add if there is time.

-- Cannot connect metamask to frontend when running the backend on Ganache.
 - Automate the retrieval of the contract address from the generated JSON file, instead of having to manually copy and paste it after a new deployment.
 - Maybe experiment with making the contract upgradable via a proxy
 - Add an alert to the UI if you are not connected to the right network
-- Get Words appearing on new lines
 - Remember to remove all console logs from both front end and back end before submission
 - Add a note in this README about the time delay being able to see the metadata on OpenSea.